The cover states the package, the project, and the handoff details a reviewer needs first.

 The transmittal should make package context easier to inspect, not hide the work behind a cover sheet.

-Cover context can identify the package, project, and handoff details reviewers need first.
+The cover states the package, the project, and the handoff details a reviewer needs first.

 The cover, product pages, and package structure stay together for review.

-Construction transmittal software searches often point to a simple need: show what is being sent, why it matters, and what the reviewer should inspect next.
+A clean handoff answers three questions: what is being sent, why it matters, and what the reviewer should check next.

-Visible flags and source context help the next reviewer understand what needs attention.
+Flags and source pages travel with the handoff, so the next reviewer knows exactly what needs attention.

-The project team should review package content, source context, product fit, reviewer notes, and any flagged rows before handoff.
+The project team should review the package content, source context, product fit, reviewer notes, and any flagged rows before it goes out.
+SubPro prepares the handoff, the team confirms it.

 These pages explain the package and software workflow that feed the transmittal.